LANGUAGE SCHOOL REGISTRATION Now Open for the 2018-19 School Year

 Students who enrol in an International Language program will find learning a language will support personal growth, cultural identity or awareness and develop language skills that will open a world of possibilities.
 Students who know more than 2 or 3 languages typically do better in school overall, and are keen to pursue other interests and hobbies with greater achievement.
 Classes are taught by qualified instructors who use a variety of teaching methods — through cultural songs, dance, stories, audio-visuals, crafts, play and many other modern modalities.
 Lessons and activities are tailored by grade level and age-appropriate, making language school a fun and great place to meet new friends.
 Language schools offered through St. Louis do not singularly focus on any political or religious viewpoint, nor do they focus on the language of any one country.
 International Languages- Elementary programs at St. Louis welcomes all students currently in Junior Kindergarten to Grade 8.
 If you have a child in high school or you are an adult interested in learning a language, visit our International Languages – Secondary program page.

 International Languages Elementary program is FREE when classes are 23:1 student to teacher ratio.(There may be a student fee asked on a voluntary basis by a Parent Association with that language school to cover additional costs or to reduce class sizes.)

-St. Louis has over 100 International Language Instructors who teach at our language schools and have been hired by the Waterloo Catholic District School board following a pre-screening / interview process in accordance with WCDSB Human Resources processes.
-As a school board employee, all IL instructors follow the best practices in teaching, access the latest resources available and bring their knowledge, skills and experience teaching language to children and instructors will following all processes surrounding safe-school protocols.
-International Language instructors are committed to making learning fun and safe for all children.
+St. Louis has over 100 International Language (IL) Instructors who teach at our language schools and have been hired by the Waterloo Catholic District School Board following a pre-screening / interview process in accordance with WCDSB Human Resources processes.
+As a school board employee, all IL instructors follow the best practices in teaching, access the latest resources available and bring their knowledge, skills and experience teaching language to children.
+International Language Instructors follow all processes surrounding safe-school protocols and are committed to making learning fun and safe for all children.